 Dundee told reporters he was did not payoff the tax agency to settle a reported $150,000,000 tax debt.
 In an interview, he called tax officials “boofheads”and said the American IRS, British and Australia Tax Office looked up his “quoit” (anus) for years and found nothing.

 Under the IRS whistleblower program, people with inside knowledge of tax cheats can receive large cash rewards.
 The amount of the award is based on how much the government collects.

 Of particular concern to Americans living in Australia or Australians living in the United States are superannuation accounts.
 The Australian Taxation Office provides special tax treatment to Australian self-managed superannuation funds (SMSF) but the IRS does not.
 Under the Internal Revenue Code, income from SMSFs is taxable as ordinary income.

-Have an unreported foreign account or foreign income?
-Give us a call.
-Are services are confidential. protected by the attorney – client privilege, available worldwide and in many instances can be offered on a flat fee basis.
+If you have knowledge of an unreported foreign account or foreign income, give us a call.
+Are services are confidential and protected by the attorney – client privilege.
+Whistleblowers anywhere in the world are eligible for rewards, even if they are not a U.S. citizen. valuable worldwide and in many instances can be offered on a flat fee basis.
 Our initial consultations are free and without obligation.
-For more information, contact attorney Beth Canfield at or by telephone at (414) 223-0464.
+For more information, contact attorney Brian Mahany at or by telephone at (414) 223-0464.